nader2560/react-redux-firebase/docs/v2-migration-guide.md

 ### Use Firestore {#firestore}

-If you would like to instantiate a Firebase instance outside of `react-redux-firebase`, you can pass it in as the first argument like so:
+If you would like to instantiate a Firebase instance outside of `react-redux-firebase-immutable`, you can pass it in as the first argument like so:

 **`v1.*.*`**